Stop it Now! Helpline

 The Helpline Guidelines continue to be revised and developed for the use of Helpline operators, in line with sound child protection principles and good practice.
 If possible, we put callers in touch with relevant local agencies and sources of help and support that they can access, and provide them with web-based resources where appropriate.

 Some people find it easier to contact Stop it Now! by email, rather than by phone. firstname.lastname@example.org offers a confidential email correspondence service.
 Not infrequently, the emailer will go on to speak to an operator, but has the option of continuing to email.
-The Helpline undertakes to reply to each email within 48 hours of receiving it.
+The Helpline undertakes to reply to each email within 3-5 days of receiving it.
+We are currently experiencing technical issues with this email account.
+Please do not send an email as we will not be able to respond for some time.
+Please do call our helpline if you have any concerns.

 In 2002 the Helpline operated a single telephone line, with one operator taking calls.
 As demand for the service increased, our funders provided additional money for a second line and we were able to extend our opening hours to: